Gaga: Group Any Gaussians via 3D-aware Memory Bank: Supplementary Ablation Study

-We present visual comparison results for two mask association methods, video object tracker~\cite{deva} utilized by~\cite{gg} and {\ourmethod}'s 3D-aware memory bank, in Fig.~\ref{fig:sup_mask_associ}.
-In the "garden" scene of the MipNeRF 360 dataset, the video object tracker struggles to track objects in the background, whereas the 3D-aware memory bank provides associated results for each mask.
+We present visual comparison results for two mask association methods, video tracker~\citep{deva} utilized by~\citep{gg} and {\ourmethod}'s 3D-aware memory bank, in Fig.~\ref{fig:sup_mask_associ}.
+In the ``garden" scene of the MipNeRF 360 dataset, the video tracker struggles to track objects in the background, whereas {\ourmethod} provides associated results for each mask.
 For the scene in the ScanNet dataset, the video tracker fails to distinguish between four identical sofas, resulting in multiple masks for the same object.
 Additionally, it assigns different mask IDs to the table in two views.
-In contrast, the 3D-aware memory bank precisely locates each object, leading to improved mask association results and better pseudo labels for training segmentation features.
+In contrast, {\ourmethod} precisely locates each object, leading to improved mask association results and better pseudo labels for training segmentation features.